ArunGovindM10925/amfoss-tasks/README.md

 Was very interesting.
 I used IntelliJ to debug the program.
 I solved the syntax errors first.
 It was very easy since the errors were clearly shown in red colour :).
 Then I ran the program.
 Found lots of logical errors.
 Since I dont know how the program works (and don't know Java), I tried finding the text displayed on the program and made changes accordingly.

+task-5
+Did not attempt because I could not find any proper tutorials to learn Rust.

+task-6
+Tried to learn Go Programming Language in YouTube.
+But I could not solve the task.

+task-7
+I found Flutter very difficult to learn.
+The more I googled, the more confused I became.

 task-8
 The task was very easy, there was not much to do.
 I found out what Perceval did.
 When I googled, I found out that there is a python package called pygithub that can be used to access github accounts and repositories.
 Then I imported the subprocess package to run the program in terminal.
 There was an error.
 It couldn't save it in json file.
 I couldn't find the answer to it.
 One of my mentors, vchrombie, asked me to find alternatives of subprocess module.
 I found out that the os module does the exact same thing.
 When I did it, the program ran sucessfully. :) Thank you vchrombie